hschott/ficum/README.md

 #### Boolean

-A boolean is parsed from a string literal containing "true" or "false" or "yes" or "no" and results in a `java.lang.Boolean` object.
+A boolean is parsed from a string literal equal to "true" or "false" or "yes" or "no" and results in a `java.lang.Boolean` object.

 #### Null

-A null reference is parsed from a string literal containing "null".
+A null reference is parsed from a string literal equal to "null".

 #### Text

-A text is parsed from pct or hex encoded string literals or any string literal that does not match the previous rules.
+A text is parsed from single quoted pct or hex encoded string literals or any string literal that does not match the previous rules and results in a `java.lang.String` object.

+Pct encoded strings must start with `%` followed by two hex digits.
+Hex encoded strings must start with one of `#`, `0x` or `0X` followed by two or more (even number) hex digits.
+Both can evaluate to a multibyte char.

 *Examples:*